-Mr. Genender was nominated to the Board as an LSB Funding nominee under the Amended Board Representation and Standstill Agreement.
-Mr. Genender's extensive financial experience, investment expertise and experience as a board member of other publicly-traded companies, among other factors, led the Board to conclude that he should serve as a director.
+Mr. Bobb was nominated to the Board as an LSB Funding nominee under the Amended Board Representation and Standstill Agreement.
+Mr. Bobb's extensive financial background and corporate investment and advisory experience, among other factors, led the Board to conclude that he should serve as a director.